apernet/hysteria-website/docs/docs/advanced/Full-Client-Config.md

   down: 200 mbps
 ```

-Hysteria has two built-in congestion control algorithms (BBR & Brutal). **Which one to use depends on whether bandwidth information is provided.** If you want to use BBR instead of Brutal, you can delete the entire `bandwidth` section.
+Hysteria can use Brutal, BBR, or Reno. **The `bandwidth` section determines whether Brutal is used for a given direction.** If Brutal is not selected, the client uses the non-Brutal controller configured in `congestion` (default: `bbr` with the `standard` profile).
+If you want to use a non-Brutal controller instead of Brutal, remove the corresponding bandwidth value or delete the entire `bandwidth` section.
 For more details, see [Bandwidth negotiation process](../advanced/Full-Server-Config.md#bandwidth-negotiation-process) and [Congestion control details](../advanced/Full-Server-Config.md#congestion-control-details).

 > **⚠️ Warning** Higher bandwidth values are not always better; be very careful not to exceed the maximum bandwidth that your current network can support.
 Doing so will backfire, causing network congestion and unstable connections.

 The client's actual upload speed will be the lesser of the value specified here and the server's maximum download speed (if set by the server).
 Similarly, the client's actual download speed will be the lesser of the value specified here and the server's maximum upload speed (if set by the server).

-One exception is that if the server has enabled the `ignoreClientBandwidth` option, the values specified here will be ignored.
+One exception is that if the server has enabled the `ignoreClientBandwidth` option, the values specified here will be ignored and the client will use its local `congestion` setting instead.

 Supported units are: